iGaming17 min readMay 2026By · Banking Lead

 7. Contract contains a broad "change in law" termination clause.
 Some contracts allow instant termination if any regulatory change in any jurisdiction tightens gambling rules.
 This effectively makes your contract terminable at the acquirer's discretion at any time, since gambling regulation changes constantly.

 8. They contacted you proactively with very easy onboarding.
-Legitimate iGaming acquirers are selective.
+Legitimate iGaming acquirers are selective and careful about who they onboard.
 Unsolicited outreach promising fast approval is almost always a sign of a Tier-3 or unregulated provider.

 Building a Resilient Payment Stack: The Multi-Acquirer Model